 Unique geological phenomena

 Tectonic plates in motion.
-Earth is the only known planet with active tectonic platesThese plates float on the Earth's mantle, causing earthquakes, volcanoes and the formation of mountains.
+Earth is the only known planet with active tectonic platesThese plates float on the Earth's mantle, causing earthquakes, volcanoes, and mountain formation.
+For a deeper understanding of these phenomena, see space hurricanes and atmospheric phenomena, although in this case the focus is broader, it also covers terrestrial phenomena.

 Another amazing geological phenomenon occurs at Racetrack Playa in California.
 Here, so-called “walking rocks” move on their own due to a combination of ice and wind, leaving traces on the surface.